 Patrick works with lake citizens and organizations, assorted staff from tribal, state and county agencies, and other partners from across Wisconsin; he can help with:

 Patrick received a Master of Science in Natural Resources degree from the University of Wisconsin-Stevens Point following undergraduate degrees in Environmental Science and History from the University of Wisconsin-Madison.
 Before joining the Extension Lakes team in 2008, Patrick was a county conservationist for the Vilas County Land and Water Conservation Department in the lake-rich country of NE Wisconsin for 6 years.
 He resides in Phelps, Wisconsin with his wife, Quita Sheehan, and their three dogs.
 Patrick spends his free time growing and planting native plants, native plant seed collecting, vegetable gardening, and home cooking.

 Sara’s main duties with Lakes are to:

 • Plan and implement statewide leadership and capacity development programs that advance lake protection and restoration

 • Coordinate the Annual Lakes and Rivers Convention

 Sara has a B.A. in Environmental Science and Biology from Adrian College, MI and an M.S. in Environmental Studies from the College of Charleston, SC.
 She received the Educator of the Year award from

 in 2017 and helped her children's elementary school earn the Green Ribbon from the U.S. Department of Education in 2020.
-Sara, her husband, and two daughters have lake property on Lower Clear Lake in Langlade County and are currently installing their first Healthy Lakes project.
+Sara, her husband, and two daughters have lake property on Lower Clear Lake in Langlade County and installed their first Healthy Lakes project there.